Walluri/endorsements/README.md

-# endorsements
 This is small website developed using React + AWS Amplify + S3.

+I had appreceiation emails from different people in my organization.

-The purpose i have developed this website is that I could show the appreciation emails that I have received from various people of my organization.
+I have developed this website so that I could show the appreciation emails all in one place.